orstavik/doubledots/doc/a_API.md

 ### Partially deprecated JS methods

+* `setTimeout` and `setInterval` are no longer accessible.
+Instead a new window method `window.sleep = async function(ms){...}` is made available.
+This can be used in any trigger: and :reaction definition.

 ### `Event.prototype`

 * `Event.stopPropagation()`: or this could be altered so that it only works within the current document, and we can have